-- 2.1 The objectives of the EIA study are as follows: - (i) to describe the Project and associated works together with the requirements and environmental benefits for carrying out the Project; - (ii) to identify and describe elements of community and environment likely to be affected by the Project and/or likely to cause adverse impacts to the Project, including natural and man-made environment and the associated environmental constraints; - (iii) to provide information on the consideration of alternative options of the Project including alternative scale/size, extent, layout, configuration/orientation, alignment, design and construction methods with a view to avoiding and minimizing potential environmental impacts to environmentally sensitive areas and sensitive uses; to compare the environmental benefits and dis-benefits of different options; to provide reasons for selecting the preferred option(s) and to describe the part environmental factors played in the selection of preferred option(s); - (iv) to identify and quantify emission sources, including air and gaseous emission, noise emission, sewage and wastewater emission, waste generation, contaminated materials, and determine the significance of impacts on sensitive receivers and potential affected uses; - (v) to identify and quantify any potential losses or damage to flora, fauna and natural habitats: - (vi) to identify and systematically evaluate any potential landscape and visual impacts and to propose measures to mitigate these impacts; - (vii) to propose the provision of infrastructure or mitigation measures so as to minimize pollution, environmental disturbance and nuisance during construction and operation of the Project; - (viii) to investigate the feasibility, practicability, effectiveness and implications of the proposed mitigation measures;

-- (ix) to identify, predict and evaluate the residual environmental impacts (i.e. after practicable mitigation) and the cumulative effects expected to arise during the construction and operation phases of the Project in relation to the sensitive receivers and potential affected uses; - (x) to identify, assess and specify methods, measures and standards, to be included in the detailed design, construction and operation of the Project which are necessary to mitigate these environmental impacts and cumulative effects and reduce them to acceptable levels; - (xi) to investigate the extent of the secondary environmental impacts that may arise from the proposed mitigation measures and to identify constraints associated with the mitigation measures recommended in the EIA study, as well as the provision of any necessary modification; - (xii) to identify, within the study area, any individual project(s) that fall under Schedule 2 of the EIAO; to ascertain whether the findings of this EIA study have adequately addressed the environmental impacts of those projects; and where necessary, to identify the outstanding issues that need to be addressed in any further detailed EIA study; and - (xiii) to design and specify environmental monitoring and audit requirements to ensure the effective implementation of the recommended environmental protection and pollution control measures.
+- 2.1 The objectives of the EIA study are as follows: - (i) to describe the Project and associated works together with the requirements and environmental benefits for carrying out the Project; - (ii) to identify and describe the elements of the community and environment likely to be affected by the Project, and/or likely to cause adverse impacts to the Project, including both the natural and man-made environment and the associated environmental constraints: - (iii) to identify and quantify emission sources and determine the significance of impacts on sensitive receivers and potential affected uses; - (iv) to identify and quantify any potential losses or damage to flora, fauna and natural habitats: - (v) to propose the provision of infrastructure or mitigation measures to minimize pollution, environmental disturbance and nuisance during construction and operation of the Project; - (vi) to investigate the feasibility, effectiveness and implications of the proposed mitigation measures: - (vii) to identify, predict and evaluate the residual (i.e. after practicable mitigation) environmental impacts and the cumulative effects expected to arise during the construction and operation phases of the Project in relation to the sensitive receivers and potential affected uses; - (viii) to identify, assess and specify methods, measures and standards, to be included in the detailed design, construction and operation of the Project which are necessary to mitigate these residual environmental impacts and cumulative effects and reduce them to acceptable levels; - (ix) to design and specify the environmental monitoring and audit requirements; and - (x) to identify any additional studies necessary to implement the mitigation measures or monitoring and proposals recommended in the EIA report.